 Add Network Devices and Assets

-Note: Only SEA System Admin role can access this interface in IoT OD.
+Note: Only SEA System Admin role can access this menu on IoT OD.

 Use System Management to provide secure remote communication with IoT network devices and assets.
 The asset can either be a network device or the subtended devices attached to that network device.